Get

 Canine feet share many of the same vulnerabilities as ours do.
 A stubbed toe can send you howling in pain.
 Likewise, a sore or wound on a paw pad can be quite painful, especially if it becomes infected.
 Dogs try to manage minor irritations by licking the affected area.
 Unfortunately, it sometimes makes matters worse.

 Remedy: You can use a medicated wipe formulated for pets or saline to clean a wound to help prevent an infection.
 Avoid letting your dog lick the area and rest them while it heals.
 Signs of a wound or sore becoming infected include redness, swelling, heat, and discharge.
-If your pup won’t let you touch the affected paw, make an appointment with your vet.
+If your pup won’t let you touch the affected paw, make an appointment with a vet.

 A dog on the grass chewing his feet and paws.